 - Reconstruct the single large vessel and aorta to create a new, complete aorta

-After corrective surgery, your child will need lifelong follow-up care with a cardiologist to monitor his or her heart health.
-The cardiologist may recommend that your child limit physical activity, particularly intense competitive sports.
+After corrective surgery, your child will need lifelong follow-up care with a cardiologist.
+The cardiologist might recommend that your child limit physical activity, particularly intense competitive sports.

 Your child will need to take antibiotics before dental procedures and other surgical procedures to prevent infections.

-Because the artificial conduit does not grow with your child, follow-up surgeries to replace the conduit valve are necessary as he or she gets older.
+Because the artificial conduit does not grow with your child, follow-up surgeries to replace the conduit valve are necessary as he or she ages.

-Newer minimally invasive procedures use a cardiac catheter to avoid the need for traditional heart surgery as your child grows or previously placed artificial valves deteriorate.
-The catheter is inserted into a blood vessel in the leg that is then threaded slowly up to the heart to replace the conduit.
+Minimally invasive procedures use a cardiac catheter to avoid the need for traditional heart surgery as your child grows or previously placed artificial valves deteriorate.
+The catheter is inserted into a blood vessel in the leg that is then threaded up to the heart to replace the conduit.

-In addition, cardiac catheterization with an inflatable balloon tip can be used to open up an obstructed or narrowed artery, which may delay the need for follow-up surgery.
+In addition, cardiac catheterization with an inflatable balloon tip can be used to open up an obstructed or narrowed artery, which might delay the need for follow-up surgery.

 Women who've had surgery to repair truncus arteriosus in infancy need to be evaluated by a cardiologist with expertise in adult congenital heart defects and an obstetrician specializing in high-risk pregnancies before attempting to become pregnant.

-Depending on the level of lung damage that occurred before surgery, pregnancy may or may not be recommended.
+Depending on the level of lung damage that occurred before surgery, pregnancy might or might not be recommended.
 In addition, some drugs taken for heart problems can be harmful to an unborn baby.

 Coping and support